WanderingAstronomer/ChatterBug/docs/ARCHITECTURE.md

 - Tests mirror the `src/` module structure
 - Each module has its own test directory
 - `artifacts/` subdirectories contain test outputs (overwritten each run)
-- `samples/` contains shared test audio files
+- `tests/audio/sample_audio/` contains shared test audio/text fixtures (moved from root `sample_audio/`)
+- `samples/` remains for user/demo audio outside automated tests
 - `integration/` tests full workflows across modules

 **Principle:** If a test passes, the component works.
 If it fails, the component is broken.